SSBMComposer/Spyro-Code-Utility/README.md

 ## Spyro Code Utility

-Spyro Code Utility is a tool that allows you to easily and efficiently create gameshark codes to load Spyro's position, camera, and angle, or to change Spyro's respawn position, and then instantly kill/respawn him.
+Spyro Code Utility is a tool that allows you to easily and efficiently create gameshark codes to instantly load Spyro's position, camera, and angle to a desired location, or to change Spyro's respawn position, and then instantly kill/respawn him.
 Similar to a savestate, but can be used to practice on real hardware!
 It finds the position from a bizhawk dump file you create.